clamsproject/mmif/specifications/draft/readme.md

 In general, arbitrary text elements can now refer to arbitrary video elements and vice versa.
 Note that the presence of some time frames may be motivated by the existence of captions at certain time frames.
 Similarly, alignment of the transcript if done sentence by sentence will require certain time frames to exist in the video annotation.

-## Using an ontology for video to text linking
+### Using an ontology for video to text linking

 Instead of video objects linking to text objects and vice versa the linking could go from video and text objects to an ontology and vice versa.
 There would be an ontology for each video and associated texts.
 The advantage is that some linkings like coreference would be easier and that the ontology can serve as an index into the video and text data, especially if we merge the ontologies for all videos.

 The main question to answer of course is what things should be in the ontology.
 First I thought we should use some basic off-the-shelve ontology, but I think that even that is too complicated.
-Instead we could stipulate that only objects of certain types will be added to the ontology and that those objects are types from the LIF Vocabulary WSEV and the MIF Vocabulary.
+Instead we could stipulate that only objects of certain types will be added to the ontology and that those objects are types from the LIF Vocabulary WSEV and the MMIF Vocabulary.
 For example, as a first pass we could add automatically any object that is of type `VideoObject` or `NamedEntity` and perhaps later adding other types like `Event` or whatever we have that is useful to index on.

 Come to think of it, and for simplicity's sake, I think that in a first pass the video to text linking should not go via an ontology and we should keep those references from text and video objects.
 We can populate the ontology/index automatically and use the coreference links to merge elements in the ontology, as in the picture below.